OECD: Documentation on OECD's multilateral surveillance

+The history of OECD multilateral surveillance from the 1960s to the end of the 1990s was also described in the memoirs titled "the Bank of Japan and the OECD: Recollections and Reflections", written in Japanese by Kumiharu Shigehara and published in December 2019.
+In his letter of 5 February 2019, Donald Johnston, OECD Secretary-General (1996–2006), noted that Shigehara's "book is very important for the OECD where there is little living institutional memory".
+The English edition of Shigehara's memoirs titled The Bank of Japan, the OECD, and Beyond was published by Palgrave Macmillan in September 2024.

 Statistics

 The OECD is known as a statistical agency, as it publishes comparable statistics on numerous subjects.
 In July 2014, the OECD publicly released its main statistical databases through the OECD Data Portal, an online platform that allows visitors to create custom charts based on official OECD indicators.

 OECD statistics are available in several forms: